doppar/docs/3.x/entity-orm.md

 ### Querying with Multiple Connections
 In real-world applications, especially large-scale or modular systems, it's common to store data across multiple databases.
 For example, reporting data might live in a separate database from transactional data, or different clients (in a multi-tenant architecture) may each have their own database.

-Doppar makes it easy to query from different database connections using Eloquent models.
+Doppar makes it easy to query from different database connections using Entity models.
 Whether you want a model to always use a specific connection, or you want to dynamically switch connections at runtime, Doppar provides clean and flexible options.

 Assume you're using a model like `Report`.
 Below are three ways to run queries on different database connections: